EDIorg/taxonomyCleanr/documentation/instructions.md

 e.g. `land.cover.use (%)` should be `percent_land_cover_use`

-### Step 4: Format taxonomy data
+#### Format taxonomy data

 Your taxonomy data must be contained within a single column and may contain a mix of:
 * Species binomials
 * Rank specific names
 * Common names

-### Step 5: Resolve to a taxonomic authority
+### Step 2: Resolve data to a taxonomic authority

-Currently `taxonomyCleanr` resolves against the [Integrated Taxonomic Information System (ITIS)](https://www.itis.gov/).
+The `taxonomyCleanr` resolves against the [Integrated Taxonomic Information System (ITIS)](https://www.itis.gov/).
 Additional authority options will be made available soon.

-Correct spelling errors, get taxonomic serial numbers (TSN), and obtain taxa ranks for your data.
-There are 3 methods for accomplishing this (Figure 2):
+Correct spelling errors, get taxonomic serial numbers (TSNs), and obtain taxa ranks.
+There are 3 methods for accomplishing this (Figure 2).

 ![](https://github.com/EDIorg/taxonomyCleanr/blob/master/documentation/resolve_taxa.png)
-Figure 2: The 3 methods by which you may resolve your taxonomy data to an authority.
+Figure 2: The 3 methods by which you can resolve your taxonomy data to an authority.

+#### Methods:

 1. **Manual** Use this option if you are not able to pass judgement on the taxa.
 This is a good option if you are a data manager helping a data provider clean their taxa.
 However, this is also a good option if you can pass judgement on the taxonomic data (see notes on short comings of the interactive method below).
 The output of the manual method is the taxon_choices.csv file, a comma delimited table containing the raw taxa list with corresponding authority resolved options to select from.
 After the manual selection process has completed, taxon_choices.csv is converted to taxon_map.csv using `choices2map`. taxon_map.csv contains the relationships between your raw taxa and your authority resolved taxa.
 2. **Interactive** Use this option if you are able to pass judgement on the correct identification of the taxa contained in the dataset you are cleaning.
 When `resolve_taxa` encounters multiple authority options for a taxon you will be prompted to select which option to use.
 Selections made during this interactive session will be recorded to the taxon_map.csv file containing the relationships between your raw taxa and your authority resolved taxa.
 This option has a few issues to be aware of: